piskello/greemta/docs/prizes.md

 </ul>

 <p style="font-size: xx-small">
-Note: a participant cannot win two or more prizes.
-If the same applicant results in two winning teams, the smaller prize will not be awarded to that team.
+Note: a person cannot win two or more prizes.
+If the same person results in two winning teams, the smaller prize will not be awarded to that team.
+So the suggestion is that if you plan to participate with more than our submission, you do it with the same team.
 </p>

 See all details in the [Rules](https://challenge.greemta.eu/rules/)